lpcproject/LightPayCoin/README.md

 LightPayCoin Core integration/staging repository
 ======================================

 Quick installation of the LightPayCoin daemon under linux.
+See detailed instructions there [build-unix.md](build-unix.md)

 Installation of libraries: